4.72 from 326 votes

 How to Make Chocolate Cupcakes from Scratch

-Here’s a quick look at how to make these moist chocolate cupcakes.
+Line your pan with cupcake liners, and here’s a quick look at how to make these moist chocolate cupcakes.
 For more detailed instructions, scroll to the recipe card below.

-• Put it all together.
 Mix the wet ingredients into the dry ingredients.

-• Add hot water.
 Add the hot water to the batter.
 It will be very thin.

-• Cool.
 Cool the cupcakes in the pan for a few minutes before transferring to a cooling rack.

-• Pull it all together.
-Mix in half of the powdered sugar and 2 tablespoons of the heavy cream followed by the remaining powdered sugar and salt.
+• Make the frosting.
+Start by beating the butter until smooth, then mix in the melted chocolate, followed by the cocoa powder.
+Mix in half of the powdered sugar, 2 tablespoons of the heavy cream, then the remaining powdered sugar and salt.
 Add more heavy cream if your frosting is too thick.

 Tips for Baking Moist Chocolate Cupcakes

 You are about to experience the best homemade chocolate cupcakes you’ve ever tasted.
-Just follow these simple tips and tricks and you’ll see what I mean.
+Just follow these simple tips and tricks, and you’ll see what I mean.

 • Don’t overmix.
 When mixing together the wet and dry ingredients, be careful not to overmix.
-This can cause the glutens in the flour to overdevelop, leaving you with a tough, dense cupcake.
+This can cause the glutens in the flour to overdevelop, leaving you with a dense cupcake.

 • Use hot water.
-Trust me.
 While you can use cooler water in the batter for this recipe, I highly suggest using hot water.
 It allows the cocoa to bloom, bringing out its full, rich, fudgy flavor.

 • Thin batter?
 Keep it that way.
 The cupcake batter should be very thin.
 They are loaded with moisture.
 Trust me.
 They will turn out just fine.
 Better than fine.
 Fluffy, moist, and delicious.

 • Bake at a low temperature.
-300 degrees F to be exact.
-It is necessary to bake at a low temperature here because it gives the thin cupcake batter time to fluff up and cook evenly all the way through.
+300ºF to be exact.
+Yes, you’re reading the baking temperature correctly!
+It is necessary to bake at a low temperature here because it gives the thin cupcake batter time to fluff up and cook all the way through.

 • Let the cupcakes cool.
 Wait to frost the cupcakes until they have cooled completely.
 Otherwise, the frosting will slide right off!